-A.3.9.1A.3.8.1 Position Data Default Values
+A.3.8.1 Position Data Default Values

 If valid navigation data is not available in the beacon memory at the time, the beacon transmits a 406 MHz message, it shall contain default values for position data bits as specified in C/S T.001.
-To test this, ensure that no navigation input is present for at least 4 hours and 5 minutes (i.e., remove the appropriate navigation signal or navigation data input to the beacon), then activate and operate the test beacon for 30 minutes.
+To test this, while the beacon is deactivated, ensure that no navigation signal-input is present for at least 4 hours and 5 minutes (i.e., remove the appropriate navigation signal or navigation data input to the beacon), then activate and operate the test beacon for 30 minutes.
 Verify that the default values for position data are present in the digital message throughout this period.
 Deactivate the beacon.
 Record the results with a pass/fail indication at item 17 of Table F.1.

-In addition, for ELT(DT)s, carry out the following test to check the location freshness:
+In addition, for ELT(DT)s, carry out the following test to check ~~the location freshness~~ ~~the beacon behaviour and correctness of the encoded position freshness in the case where a valid position is the location freshness available in the beacon memory at the time the beacon is activated~~:

-- Apply a navigation signal (and if applicable a navigation data input) to the ELT(DT) for a period of at least 3 minutes and then activate the ELT(DT).
-Ensure that the ELT(DT) is transmitting bursts containing a valid encoded location. - Within 20 seconds of activating the beacon, remove the navigation signal (and if applicable the navigation data input).
-Accurately time the period from when the navigation signal(s) is removed for at least 100 seconds and during this time note when the ELT(DT) transmits. - Deactivate the ELT(DT).
-Decode the messages transmitted during this time and check that bits 113 and 114 correctly change over time as the freshness of the encoded location ages.
-Note that as ELT(DT)s transmit only once every 5 seconds +0 / -0.2 seconds during this time, but the freshness requirements in bits 113 and 114 change after 2 seconds, therefore it may be necessary to repeat this test a few times in order to accurately determine compliance.
+- a) Put the ELT(DT) in the ARMED mode and apply a navigation signal (and if applicable a navigation data input) to the ELT(DT) for a period of at least 3 minutes, and then activate the ELT(DT).
+Ensure that the ELT(DT) is transmitting bursts containing a valid encoded location.
+Prior to the beacon activation, to ensure that the ELT(DT) gets a position before its activation. - a) ~~Within 20 seconds of activating the beacon, remove the navigation signal (and if applicable the navigation data input).
+Accurately time the period from when the navigation signal(s) is removed for at least 100 seconds and during this time note when the ELT(DT) transmits.~~ - b) Remove the navigation signal/input and within 20 seconds activate the ELT(DT) (i.e., place the beacon in the ON mode).
+Accurately time the period from when the navigation signal(s) is removed and note when the ELT(DT) transmits for at least 120 seconds.
+Check that the position is retained and that the position freshness in the 406 MHz message evolves from "greater than 2 seconds and equal to or less than 60 seconds" to "more than 60 seconds".